femboyfin/dbdideas/survivor_perks.md

 ## [Appraisal](<https://deadbydaylight.wiki.gg/wiki/Appraisal>) 📉 🗑️

 - Increased action speed of unlocking in addition to rummaging
-  - Makes the perk more universally useful when interacting with chests, lessening the imapct of completing a side-objective as required for the rest of the perk's functions.
+  - Makes the perk more universally useful when interacting with chests, lessening the impact of completing a side-objective as required for the rest of the perk's functions.
 - Increased action speed bonus to **60/80/100%** *(was 40/60/80%)*
   - Slight numbers buff increasing the speed benefit again to lessen the impact of going out of your way to complete a side objective.